BenjaminAmos/TerasologyInstallers/README.md

 ### Notes:
  The package installs to usr/bin/terasology-launcher-3.10 but has a missing bin directory.
 To start the launcher you will have to  launch the Terasology.jar file in the libs folder manually.

+## .snap
+### Tested Distributions:
+* Fedora
+* OpenSUSE (broken)
+ * Notes: This is currently not working as with snap packages in general (the operating system supports them supposedly)
+* Ubuntu
+* Debain (the original (weekly build))

+### Notes:
+ Ubuntu generated and installed the packages perfectly but is also the only one to support them in a stable release.
+OpenSUSE had a broken snap command-line interface when I tried it.